When the Røssåga watercourse was developed in the 1950s, parts of the river were left dry and overgrown. Now the water is back, and the salmon.

 He believes it is important that power companies take responsibility for the environment in regulated watercourses.

 "As a society, we know more and consider other criteria than we did during the great hydropower developments in the 1950s and 1960s.
-Now we have the possibility to correct mistakes made in earlier times.
 Therefore I think this could be a model to be followed in other situations.
 The restoration was not mandated by the government authorities.
 Statkraft started and carried out the project on its own initiative," says the freshwater biologist.

 Salmon fishing has a long tradition in the Røssåga River.
 In the mid-1800s the "Salmon Lords" came from England.
 Today both local anglers and visitors from Norway and abroad try their luck in the river.
 (Photo: Gry Elly Fordelsen/Korgen Camping)